Ironman Curling Rules

 - Ironman curling ice is regulation size at 150 feet, or 126 feet from hack to the T-line (on the button)

-- The Family division has shorter sheets at a distance of 90 feet from hack to the T-line
+- New since 2017 is the Family division with shorter sheets at a distance of 90 feet from hack to the T-line

-- Each game is 6 ends or 50 minutes, whichever comes first.
-We prefer to see teams play out 6 ends.
+- Each game is 6 ends (or 60 minutes to start the final end, whichever comes first).
 The colder it is the faster the game is played, funny how that works

-- Rocks can leave the sheet you are playing on but must come to rest “fully in play” which means between the side board lines and fully over the far hog line but not fully past the backline of the house you are throwing to.
-We do not use side boards so please be on the look out for rocks from any direction.
+- Rocks can leave the sheet you are playing on but must come to rest “fully in play” which means between (and not touching) the side board lines and fully over the far hog line but not fully past the backline of the house you are throwing to.
+We do not use side boards between each sheet of ice so please be on the look out for rocks coming from any direction.
 It takes a few ends to understand how the sheet works for both teams.
 Its always a great moment when someone figures it out.

 - Free guard zone is in effect (Click here for a Free Guard Zone explanation and some basic rules of curling.)

 - Teams are encourage to dress up to stand out and show spirit.
-Your team may be in the social media or chance to be in media for interviews.
+Your team may be in the social media or have a chance to be in media for interviews.
+The in thing nowadays is helmets, masks and looking like superheros.

-- Please bring your own curling brooms and shoes.
-We will have a few loaner brooms on site and curling sliders will work on river ice.
-All types of brooms for sweeping are encouraged, dig out that old horse or hog hair broom, you will be the talk of the Ironman.
+- Please bring your own curling brooms and shoes. *No loaner brooms for 2022* All types of brooms for sweeping are encouraged, so dig out that old horse or hog hair broom, you will be the talk of the Ironman.

 Tip: Sponge hockey shoes work well if it snows, and a large shop push broom (or possibly a shovel) helps clean a path for the rock.

-- Ironman recommends wearing two grippers so you have better balance and traction on the river ice.
+- Ironman recommends wearing two grippers so you have better balance and traction on outdoor ice.
 Curling with a stabilizer in your non rock throwing hand.
 Homemade stabilizers are encouraged as long as they do not scratch or pit the ice.
-We also recommend wearing helmets for novice curlers or youth.
+We also recommend wearing helmets for novice curlers.

-- Metal cleats or any type of spikes are strictly not allowed as they can damage the ice surface.
-Medical exemptions may apply, but strict usage rules will be in place.
+- Metal cleats or any type of spikes are strictly not allowed in the playing area as they will damage the ice surface.
+Medical exemptions may apply, but strict usage rules will be in place (i.e. No running to the hog line to deliver your rock shuffleboard style and then stopping suddenly with the use of spikes).

 Who can Curl?